Scalable load balancing in networked systems: A survey of recent advances: Token-based load balancing

 We distinguish two scenarios when a task arrives at a dispatcher which has no tokens available, referred to as the {\em blocking\/} and {\em queueing\/} scenario respectively.
 In the blocking scenario, the incoming task is blocked and instantly discarded.
 In the queueing scenario, the arriving task is forwarded to one of the servers selected uniformly at random.
 If the selected server happens to be idle, then the outstanding token at one of the other dispatchers is revoked.

 In the queueing scenario we assume $\lambda < 1$, which is not only necessary but also sufficient for stability.
 It is not difficult to show that the joint queue length process is stochastically majorized by a scheme that assigns each task to a server chosen uniformly at random.
-In the latter case, the system decomposes into $N$~independent M/M/1 queues, each of which has load $\lambda<1$ and is stable.
+In the latter case, the system decomposes into $N$~independent M/M/1 queues, each of which has load $\lambda < 1$ and is stable.

 Scenarios with multiple dispatchers have received limited attention in the literature, and the scant papers that exist \cite{LXKGLG11,Mitzenmacher16,Stolyar17} almost exclusively assume that the loads at the various dispatchers are strictly equal, i.e., $\alpha_1 = \dots = \alpha_R = 1 / R$.
 In these cases the fluid limit, for suitable initial states, is the same as in Equation~\eqref{eq:fluidjiq} for a single dispatcher, and in particular the fixed point is the same, hence, the JIQ scheme continues to achieve asymptotically optimal delay performance with minimal communication overhead.
-The results in~\cite{Stolyar17} in fact show that the JIQ scheme remains asymptotically optimal even when the servers are heterogeneous, while it is readily seen that JSQ($d$) policies cannot even be maximally stable in that case for any fixed value of~$d$.
-As one of the few exceptions, van der Boor {\em et al.} \cite{BBL17a} allows the loads at the various dispatchers to be different.
+The results in~\cite{Stolyar17} in fact show that the JIQ scheme remains asymptotically optimal even when the servers are heterogeneous, while it is readily seen that JSQ($d$) policies cannot even provide maximum stability (i.e.~achieve stability whenever feasible at all) in that case for any fixed value of~$d$.
+As one of the few exceptions, \cite{BBL17} allows the loads at the various dispatchers to be different.
 It is not uncommon for such skewed load patterns to arise for example when the various dispatchers receive tasks from external sources making it difficult to perfectly balance the task arrival rates.

-\paragraph{Results for blocking scenario.} For the blocking scenario, Denote by $B(R, N, \lambda, \alpha)$ the steady-state blocking probability of an arbitrary task.
-It is established in \cite{BBL17a} that,
+\paragraph{Results for blocking scenario.} For the blocking scenario, denote by $B(R, N, \lambda, \alpha)$ the steady-state blocking probability of an arbitrary task.
+It is established in ~\cite{BBL17} that,